SQream/sqream_docs/operational_guides/creating_or_cloning_a_storage_cluster.rst

 .. note:: sqreamd's command line parameters' order is ``sqreamd <cluster path> <GPU ordinal> <TCP listen port (unsecured)> <License path>``

-Copying an Existing Storage Cluster
+Copying an existing storage cluster
 =====================================

 Copying an existing storage cluster to another path may be useful for testing or troubleshooting purposes.